 To me the best way to bring people together is through laughter.
 To make someone understand a different POV, is through laughter.
 Through comedy, through satire – through art.
 And I speak from experience, as you’ll see with the inevitable anecdote.

 Flashback 1990.
-I’m in High School, living in a small town in Easter Ontario.
-A small, conservative town in Easter Ontario.
-So not the most “progressive” of places.
+I’m in High School So not the most “progressive” of places.
 Largely white, Anglo-Saxon protestant.
 It was actually settled largely by United Empire Loyalists, fleeing the aftermath of the American Revolution.
 And it retains those roots to this day.

 But it was, for the most part, a nice, safe place to grow up.
 Unless you were different.
 A visible minority.
 Or gay.
 Especially the latter.
 And the honest truth is as a teenager I was probably a little bit homophobic.
 Not out of any genuine malice, but because that was the environment I was growing up in.
 Not at home – my parents were and remain quite progressive, having grown up during the Civil Rights era.
 But in the 80s words like “fag” and “queer” and “homo” and “dyke” were insults.
 The worst acts I performed would have been using those words in a derisive manner.